Embedded Face Recognition Access Control System

 Resource Constraints

-- limited RAM and compute on STM32
+- limited RAM and flash storage on STM32;

-- required aggressive model compression
+- need for aggressive model compression and memory planning.

 Real-Time Inference

-- optimized inference pipeline for low latency
+- optimized preprocessing and inference path for low latency;

 System Integration

-- integrated embedded firmware, AI inference, networking, and mobile app
+- integrated embedded firmware, AI inference, networking, and mobile app;

 Technical Stack